atomix/atomix.github.io/copycat/docs/state-machine.md

 The return value of the operation method is the response that will be sent back to the client.
 In the case of the `Put` command, we send the previous value returned by the `Map` interface.
 Once the [`Commit`][Commit] is no longer needed, we `release` the commit to allow Copycat to recycle the object and compact the commit from the underlying log if necessary.

 {:.callout .callout-warning}
-Important: [`Commit`][Commit]s must be `release`d once no longer needed by the state machine.
+Important: [`Commit`][Commit]s must be released once no longer needed by the state machine.
 Failure to release a commit will result in the replicated log growing unbounded.

 [`Query`][Query] operations are implemented in the same way as [`Command`][Command]s.
 To implement a query operation, add a `public` method to the [`StateMachine`][StateMachine] class taking a single [`Commit`][Commit] object.